Carike/MySecurityJourney/README.md

 # My Security Journey

 Security is everyone's responsibility!
-I wanted to documented my "Security Journey" experience, notes and useful links.
+I wanted to documented my [Security Journey](https://www.securityjourney.com) experience, notes and useful links.

 If you are interested in trying the platform yourself, visit: https://tryus.securityjourney.com/